salilkapoor/todo-app/README.md

 This is a TO-DO app build with react, styled with sass.

 ## Features

+This TO-DO react app provides integration with lighthouse and provides report for audits.

 ## App Capabilities
 1) Add a task
 2) See the list - pending, completed tasks